code4devs/code4devs.github.io/README.md

 You can customize the installation by overriding values from dependent istio, kiali and prometheus values.

+Updates in v1.1.0:  Istio *Ambient* mode is supported now.
+Updates in v1.2.0:  Istio version updated to 1.24.2.

 ## Setup Repo Info

 ```console